tx00-web-en/Learning-Material-And-Tasks/README.md

 - Preparation required before each class
 - AI For SW eng
   - AI assitant vs Vibe coding
-  - Ai replaces some taks, nut make 90% more productive
+  - Ai replaces some taks, but make 90% more productive

 ---